 10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 Hey fellow explorers.
 You know exactly how I feel about travelling and exploring the world (spoiler: I love to travel).
-Now that border controls have sealed off countries from reach and with the world in lockdown, I am curious to know your opinion: Is travel simply a luxury or a necessity?
-While you ruminate on that and the nature of your existence, read on to discover 10 important benefits of travel, the advantages of travelling, and the reasons why traveling is important to a happy, fulfilled life.
+Now that border controls have no longer sealed off countries from reach and with the world coming out of lockdown, I am curious to know your opinion: Is travel simply a luxury or a necessity?
+While you ruminate on that and the nature of your existence, read on to discover 10 important benefits of travel, the advantages of travelling, and the reasons why traveling is important to a happy and fulfilled life.

 In November 2018 I had my heart broken for the very first time.